 A major category of DP problems involve decision-making at discrete-time stages.
 Without stochastic elements, all the “contingent” decision-making could be (brought forward and) optimized upfront with clinical precision, like a robot analyzing a maze.
 In that case the stages are artificial, even unnecessary.

 Therefore I now feel _ u n c e r t a i n t y _ is the major differentiator among DP problems.
 With uncertainty at each stage, we have no choice but break up the problem into periods.
-Without uncertainty, we can break up the problem artificially (including by period).
+Without uncertainty, we can break up the problem artificially by period, or by segment…

 Therefore, here are my classification of 3 categories of common DP problems (commonly found in tutorials) —